lindehaven/CP-M/README.md

 is to be linked with a text editor.

 While developing the Lean Editor and Syntax Highlighter I found the micro editor [3] written for *nix.
-It is small and have the search and undo functions that is needed in any source code editor.
-So I ported ue to CP/M to test it.
+It is small.
+I ported ue to CP/M to test it.
+Added the undo functionality and then some.
 Works ok.

 References: